 Both surface energy distribution and pore size distribution may be evaluated using classical approaches to model kernel functions for use with equation (1) of the DFT Theory.
-Log in to your customer portal to access the Calculations document.
+The Calculations document can be found on the Micromeritics web page (www.micromeritics.com).
 Be aware that the deconvolution method only provides a fitting mechanism; it does not overcome any inherent shortcomings in the underlying theory.